IlyaSkriblovsky/jwter/README.md

     docker-compose up -f docker-compose.yml -f docker-compose.runserver.yml  up

+###Development
+If you are going to develop `jwter` it is useful to uncomment `- .:/app` line in `docker-compose.yml` to make your changes to source files to be reflected in docker container.

 ###Mapcache
 If you deploy `jwter` from SQL backup, remember to remove content of `areas_mapcache` table if you starting with empty mapcache folder